 , turning north at the first major junction, past the generally uninteresting Red Pocket

 (6.2 miles) and on to the flat (15 miles).
-The first sandy section is a mile or so further, but non-4WD visitors are now within hiking distance of White Pocket, around 3 miles along the track or 2 miles partly cross country,.
-Very determined hikers could reach the place via a strenuous hike of about 8 miles, starting directly from House Rock Valley, while another option is to take an all-day guided tour, which in 2016 costs $175 per person.
+The first sandy section is a mile or so further, but non-4WD visitors are now within hiking distance of White Pocket, around 3 miles along the track or 2 miles partly cross country.
+Very determined hikers could reach the place via a strenuous hike of about 8 miles, starting directly from House Rock Valley, while another option is to take an all-day guided tour, which in 2017 costs $175 per person.
 The roads to Poverty Flat also form part of the route to the Cottonwood Cove

 The closest formations to the end of the road are 1,000 feet west, part of a broad, low relief ridge of white sandstone which to the north approaches taller white cliffs at the edge of a mesa and to the south breaks up to a series of little domes and outcrops of 'brain rocks' - curving surfaces split by deep cracks into irregular polygonal shapes.
 The ridge has various gullies, wave-like formations and potholes that retain water for a long time after rain.
 A quarter of a mile west is a smaller but higher white hill, the actual White Pocket, with similar forms and features, centered on a thin ridge rising up to 450 feet above the surroundings.
 All the major features in both sites can be seen in a couple of hours, walking between 2 and 3 miles, but as usual with this kind of intricate landscape, much more time can be spent looking into all the little ravines and crevices, and waiting for the best light conditions.